md-hasan-imam/fake-data-fromgithub/README.md

-# fake-data-fromgithub
+# mockjson
-for testing fake data from github
+to get fake data for testing